 Working the appeals system with a skilled Amazon consultant creates better results

-When my Amazon seller account is suspended, should I hire a lawyer?
+When my Amazon seller account is suspended, should I hire an Amazon Seller Lawyers?
 No. An attorney should not be your first call.

 It’s an understandable knee-jerk reaction to start searching for a legal eagle.
 After all, Amazon has all the resources in the world.
 In other kinds of disputes, attack-dog lawyers are a great option for companies that need a fighter on their side.

 But an Amazon suspension – whether for an account or an ASIN – is a very different animal from a lawsuit.
-Plus, there are several reasons that hiring an attorney early in the process can actually make it less likely you will be successful in your dealings with Amazon.
+Plus, several reasons hiring an attorney early in the process can make it less likely you will be successful in your dealings with Amazon.

 Legal eagles don’t fly in reinstatement appeals

 There are a few simple reasons that attorneys do not make good Amazon appeal writers:

 - A key element to any account appeal or ASIN appeal is an admission of guilt.
 Amazon wants to know what you did wrong.
 Amazon Seller Lawyers are opposed to admitting guilt – even if you were wrong.
 They are concerned that an admission of wrongdoing would hurt their client in future litigation.
 But without the admission, reinstatement will almost never happen.

 - Amazon Seller Lawyers make threats and demands.
 Instead of going through the appeals process, some attorneys encourage sellers to send demand letters to Amazon’s legal department.
 This is a tremendous mistake.
 If you approach Amazon Legal instead of going through standard appeals channels, Amazon is very likely to stop communicating with you.
 Any future appeals you submit would be completely ignored.